 It’s deep winter and the wind chill is predicted to be -45F this weekend, so that means one thing: time to make soup.

 I’ve shared several family soup recipes since starting this little blog.
-And while tomato soup or Instant Pot chicken soup are definitely cozy contenders, this time I decided to do something a little different.
+And while tomato soup or Instant Pot chicken soup are always a hit, this time I decided to do something a little different.
 See, we made quesabirria tacos this week and I had a bunch of leftover birria stew in the fridge.
 I thought, why not add it to soup?

 This Recipe Makes One Big Bowl of Ramen Soup

 This recipe makes enough for one big, steaming bowl of ramen noodle soup.
 If you want to make more than one serving you can easily double or triple the amounts.
 (Use a larger pot, obviously.)
 I kept the serving size small because I was making soup just for myself and also because, as a leftover birria recipe, I didn’t want to make it necessary for you to have large amounts of meat or birria broth on hand.

 Is it Safe to Eat Soft Cooked Eggs?

 Yes, it is safe to eat soft-cooked eggs provided they are cooked correctly.
 You will need to cook the egg in the simmering (NOT boiling) soup liquid for about 4 minutes.
 This will give the whites time to set and will also soft cook the inside of the egg, resulting in a runny yolk that you can then mix into the rest of your soup.

 If you are concerned about eating a runny yolk, you have two options:

 - Cook the egg a bit longer.
 You can extend the cook time to 6-7 minutes, which will result in a firmer, more jammy yolk that is still very tasty in ramen soup.